- Identify strategies for resolving conflicts with an instructor

 If you genuinely believe you should have a higher grade, you can talk with your instructor.
 How you communicate in that conversation, however, is very important.
 Instructors are used to hearing students complain about grades, and they will likely patiently explain their standards for grading.
 In general, instructors seldom change grades.
 Still, it can still be worthwhile to talk with the instructor.
-You will gain from the experience even if your grade doesn’t change.
+You will learn from the experience even if your grade doesn’t change.

 Here are guidelines for talking about a grade or resolving any other problem or disagreement with an instructor: